meiyor/Sleep_EEG_data_denoising_Dreem/README.md

 ```matlab
    >> [Sal_filtered,Sal,Result]=windowing_sleep_EEG('Sleepproject_c038_2023-03-19T00-09-10[05-00].edf',4,2,0,250);
 ```
-The first parameter of this command is the name of the .edf file - that has the hypnogram calculated associated, the second parameter is the length of the window that the denoising process is done,- I suggest **4 seconds**, the third parameter is the overlap setting in seconds - I suggest  **2 seconds**, the fourth parameter is the time-offset that the process wil use to start doing the denoising by default it is **0 seconds** but the user can change it for convinience, and the fifth parameter is the sampling-frequency of these sleep trials which is **250Hz***.
+The first parameter of this command is the name of the .edf file - that has the hypnogram calculated associated, the second parameter is the length of the window that the denoising process is done,- We suggest **4 seconds**, the third parameter is the overlap setting in seconds - We suggest  **2 seconds**, the fourth parameter is the time-offset that the process wil use to start doing the denoising by default it is **0 seconds** but the user can change it for convinience, and the fifth parameter is the sampling-frequency of these sleep trials which is **250Hz***.

 This process can take a while depending the length of the trial, therefore, it is possible to put a debug point in the middle of the execution and run the **spindle** or the **sws** detection from a interim denoised signal depending what the user wants to measure.

 **4) Detect Sleep Spindles and SWS**

  In this step we will assume that the **start_param** and **end_param** are the start and end time, **in seconds**, that will be analyzed by the **spindles** and **sws** detectors.
 These parameters needs to be defined by the hypnogram after the output result is given by the **windowing_sleep_EEG.m** function.
 The user must define these parameters to evaluate the detectors having the enough amount of signal denoised from the previous step.
 Take into account that these start and end parameters must be defined by the hypnogram stages start and end respectively.
-Now, first asume **Sal** as the resulting denoised EEG output then we can define the time-domain vector using the **linspace** command in Matlab.
+Now, first assume **Sal** as the resulting denoised EEG output then we can define the time-domain vector using the **linspace** command in Matlab.

 ```matlab
    >> times=linspace(start_param,end_param,length(squeeze(Sal(1,start_param*250:end_param*250))));
 ```
 From this point, we can detect 1) **sleep spindles** using the **Wavelet-based method** defined in [**SpindleTool**](https://github.com/nsrr/SpindleTool).
-We modifiy this code to make the detection more efficient and more adaptable to the resulting signals ontained in **Sal**.
-Now, we can execute the code defined in the file **sleep_spindle_detector_wavelet.m** following the next Matlab command.
+We modified this code to make the detection more efficient and more adaptable to the resulting signals obtained in **Sal**, with **4** channels and a variable **sample-length**.
+Now, we can execute the code defined in the file **sleep_spindle_detector_wavelet.m** following the next Matlab command and we can calculate/define the **duration** and **density** per minute of the sleep spindles between the **start_param** and **end_param**.

 ```matlab
    >> [timespindles,durspindles,MINS,DENS,time_SS,dur_SS,dens_SS]=sleep_spindle_detector_wavelet(Sal(:,start_param*250:end_param*250),times,250,4,0,4,0.3,0.5,11);
 ```

-The parameters in this function are defined and taken from the function comments here.
+The parameters in this function are defined and taken from the function comment section.
 Here we explained all the input parameters in sequence:

  - **data**: an array composed between channels **(in this case four- 4) x sample-length** and it is the fraction of EEG data you want to use to infer where are the sleep spindles.
  - **time**: this is an array of size **sample-length** having the equivalences in time where the EEG data is defined.
 This array should be the same length as the size 2 of the EEG data, in this case the data input parameter.